BUTT ERFLIES

 About this book

-The book tells about more than fifty rare, endemic and beautiful butterflies, representatives of 15 families inhabiting the territory of Kazakhstan and Central Asia.
-For each species, information is provided on the distribution, habitats, flight dates, biology, etymology, as well as some interesting moments in butterflies’ lives.
+The book provides comprehensive information about more than fifty rare, endemic and beautiful butterflies representing more than 15 families which inhabit Kazakhstan and more widely Central Asia (410 drawings).
+For each species, information is provided on distribution, habitats, flight period, biology and etymology, as well as some interesting features of the butterflies’ lives.

 Digital and print editions, Alexander B. Zhdanko,